Rogernomics: Legacy

-The policies of Ruth Richardson, sometimes called "Ruthanasia", are often seen as a continuation of Rogernomics.
+The policies of Ruth Richardson, sometimes called "Ruthanasia", were a continuation of Rogernomics.
 Richardson served as Finance Minister in the National Party government from 1990 to 1993.
-National expanded these policies by drastically cutting spending, deregulating labour markets, and further asset sales.
+Beginning with the Mother of all Budgets, the National Government expanded these policies by drastically cutting spending, deregulating labour markets, and further asset sales.

 In 1990 David Lange said of the Government: "It is there to be the securer of its citizen[s'] welfare.
 Where the market works well, it should be given its head.
 Where the market results in manifest inequity, or poor economic performance, the Government must get involved."

-After Rogernomics, the New Zealand Labour Party was paralysed by infighting for much of their time in opposition, Mike Moore became Leader of the Opposition (1990–1993), who was then followed by Helen Clark, whose first term as Leader of the Opposition was undermined by those who opposed her leadership.
+After Rogernomics, the New Zealand Labour Party was paralysed by infighting for much of their time in opposition, initially led by Mike Moore as leader of the Opposition (1990–1993).
+Moore was then followed by Helen Clark, whose first term as leader of the Opposition was undermined by those who opposed her leadership.
 Some later left to form their own political parties ACT, the Alliance, and United (later United Future).
-Clark for her part survived these internal leadership scuffles and Labour stabilised under her leadership during the third and final term of the Jim Bolger and Jenny Shipley administrations.
+Clark for her part survived these internal leadership scuffles and Labour stabilised under her leadership during the third and final term of the Jim Bolger and Jenny Shipley ministries.
 Much like Tony Blair in the United Kingdom, Clark assumed a compromise solution to social exclusion and poverty, combining advocacy of the open economy and of free trade with greater emphasis on fighting the consequences of neoliberal policies.
-Labour became loosely aligned with the third way between 1999 and 2008.
+Labour became loosely aligned with the Third Way between 1999 and 2008.

-In 1990s New Zealand, advocates of radical economic policies were often branded as "rogergnomes" by their opponents, linking their views to Douglas's and to the supposed baleful influence of international bankers, characterised as "the Gnomes of Zürich".
+The ACT Party, co-founded by Roger Douglas in 1993 to participate in the 1996 MMP election, is the heir to Rogernomics and continues to advance free-market policies.
+In 1990s New Zealand, advocates of radical economic policies were often branded as "rogergnomes" by their opponents, linking their views to Douglas's and to the supposed baleful influence of international bankers, characterised as the "Gnomes of Zurich".

 A 2015 Treasury report said that inequality in New Zealand increased in the 1980s and 1990s but has been stable for the last 20 years.

 However, another 2015 article reported that New Zealand's rate of rise of inequality had been the highest in the OECD, and that New Zealand's inequality had previously been low by OECD standards.